 The main top-level governmental authority responsible for youth employment and entrepreneurship are:

-- the Ministry of Labour and Social Protection;
+- the Ministry of Labour and Social Solidarity;

 - the National Employment Agency (NEA);

-Trade unions, employers’ organisations and NGOs participate in policy making in the field of youth employment and entrepreneurship as consultative structures for the government using three main methods:
+Trade unions, employers’ organisations and NGOs participate in policy making in the field of youth employment and entrepreneurship, as consultative structures for the government, are using three main methods:

-- the National Council For Youth (NCFY) created in 2020 as an advisory body for the Ministry of Youth and Sports, composed by 50 representatives of youth civil society organisations (presented in section 5.3 of Youth Wiki).
+- the National Council for Youth (NCFY) created in 2020 as an advisory body for the Ministry of Youth and Sports, composed by 50 representatives of youth civil society organisations.

 - the Economic and Social Council, a consultative body of the Parliament and the Government, organised as an autonomous tripartite public institution of national interest, having the function of an advisory board for all bills in the social or economical field.

-There are three type of organisations participating in both the ad-hoc consultative meetings and the Economic and Social Council:
+There are three types of organisations participating in both the ad-hoc consultative meetings and the Economic and Social Council:

 - NGOs appointed by the Minister of Labour, according to representation criteria.
 However, the criteria are not public.
 An umbrella youth organisation: the Romanian Youth Council is part of the Economic and Social Council.